 Key management include the Board of Directors (executive and non-executive), all members of management and the company secretary.
-The compensation paid or payable to key management for employment services is shown below:
+None of the members of the governing body (Board) have been paid any compensation or received any other benefits from employment with the organization.
+The compensation paid or payable to other key management for employment services is shown below:

-2020 2019
+2021 2020

 \$ \$

-Salaries 9,724,000
+Salaries 16,601,414 9,724,000